Architecture Overview

 Extension System

-Extensibility through a extension system that allows:
+Extensibility through an extension system that allows:

-- Custom CLI commands
+- Custom CLI commands exposed as top-level verbs such as

-- Documentation topics
+- Documentation topics embedded alongside extension behavior

 Configuration-Driven